Patients often ask their holistic doctor, “Why should I buy my supplements from you? I can order them online and probably pay less.”

 To put this into perspective, let’s imagine that your doctor recommended that you take a ginseng supplement.
 To save some money, you purchase the supplement outside the office.
 However, the “ginseng” turns out to be bogus-and you are not responding the way the doctor anticipated.
 The next steps taken are predicated on the assumption that the prescription was wrong, when in fact you may not have been taking the proper supplement or potency.
 This really complicates your doctor’s treatment (and may end up costing you much more than the original, reputable supplements your doctor suggested).

-Once again, my recommendation is to buy your supplements from your doctor.
-In our health center we only purchase from highly reputable companies that consistently check every batch of ingredients.
 You may pay a little more up front, but you will be getting what you are paying for.

 ALERT: Think Twice Before You Reach Into the Medicine Cabinet